brandensherman/reacto/balanced-brackets.md

 # Solution 3

-Here is another similar solution that uses the regex expression from earlier as well as a Queue.
+Here is another similar solution that uses the regex expression from earlier.
-A queue stores items in a first-in, first-out (FIFO) order.

 ```js
 // regex expression that will match all brackets we look for